 The movie is not about being lesbian but the main character Marla Grayson, played by the fantastic Rosamund Pike, is a lesbian.

-Yes, she is an evil lesbian, and we want to warn you for one of the lesbian tropes (without spoiling too much).
-But everyone in this movie is evil.
+Yes, she is a bad lesbian, and we want to warn you for one of the lesbian tropes (without spoiling too much).
+But everyone in this movie is bad.